Below are some tips, tricks, and products that have helped me through losing my religion.

 100 days of real food is an excellent resource and will help you gradually make changes toward eating more whole foods.
 The more you increase whole foods into your diet, the less processed foods you’ll consume.
 Don’t expect to be perfect, just add more whole foods.

 I also recommend grabbing a good smoothie blender.
-The nutri-bullet is an inexpensive option, the Ninja is a great mid-grade, and the Vitamix is the coveted Queen whose smoothies brings all the boys to the yard.
-Smoothies are awesome because it is an easy way to begin adding whole foods into your diet as well as superfoods, like ground flaxseed (which research has shown to reduce the size of breast cancer tumors, among other benefits).
+The nutri-bullet is an inexpensive option, the Ninja is a great mid-grade, and the Vitamix is the coveted Queen B. Smoothies are awesome because it is an easy way to begin adding whole foods into your diet as well as superfoods, like ground flaxseed (which research has shown to reduce the size of breast cancer tumors, among other benefits).

 Stress/Anxiety Relief Tool